The tutorial is aimed at users of Mac OS X, who need to share a large number of files in a folder, in multiple folders.

 2. View the number of existing files and folders in current location:

 ls -l | wc -l .

 Before proceeding to step 3 is better to make sure that the folder files are not blocked (locked files).
 If any, during the execution will receive error message "Operation not permitted".
-With the "-R chflags nouchg *"Will unlock all files in the current location (Unlock multiple files in Mac OS X).
+With the help of the command "-R chflags nouchg *"We will unlock all files in the current location (Unlock multiple files in Mac OS X).

 3. Command line divide the total by which the files in the current folder, the folder that contains a defined number of files:

 Where "psd_" is the prefix of the folders to be created, and "300" is the maximum number of files per folder.
-These parameters can be changed according to your preferences.
+These parameters can be modified according to your preferences.